Daughter from Another Mother

-Daughter From Another Mother (Madre sólo hay dos) is a 2021 Mexican streaming television series starring Ludwika Paleta and Paulina Goto.
+Daughter From Another Mother (Madre sólo hay dos) is a 2021 Mexican television series starring Ludwika Paleta and Paulina Goto.
 The series premiered on Netflix on January 20, 2021.
 The series tells of two very different mothers, whose babies are switched at birth, being forced to come together and raise their daughters in one family.

 Since its release, it was viewed by 23 million households.

 Season 2 premiered on Netflix globally on December 24, 2021 and season 3 on December 25, 2022.